g0v/ggv/deploy/hypothesis/README.md

 # Install Extension
 # Open Chrome > Menu > More Tools > Extensions > check "Developer Mode" > click "load unpacked extension..."
 # select the folder browser-extension/build

+# If you running the server without SSL, chrome would drop unsecure connection when you browse secure website.
 ```